FredaXin/capstone/README.md

 ## Limitation and Next Steps
 ### Next Steps
 **Step 1**: Improve data quality:
-- Collect more data: during the early modeling process, I observed that the models' performance drastically increased after being trained with more data points (from only using NYC to NYS).
+- Collect more data: during the early modeling process, I observed that the models' performance drastically improved after being trained with more data points (from only using NYC to NYS).
 Since the amount of observations (n = 1521), I will try to collect more data to improve the model's performance.
-- Sampling data from different regions in the U.S, and stratify the samples: In order to help the model learn a wider variety of dataset, I will try to randomly sample some zipcode across the States.
+- Sampling data from different regions in the U.S, and stratify the samples: In order to help the model learn a wider range of dataset, I will try to randomly sample zipcodes across the States.
 - If step 1 has been accomplished, and there is no significant improvement in the model's ability of making predictions, I will do the following:

 **Step 2**: Reevaluate the assumptions:
- - Research on what known factors have proven links to home affordability ratio: the first and for-most assumption of this project is that commercial activities can be predictive for home affordability ratio.
+ - Research on what factors have been proven to be related to home affordability ratio: the first and foremost assumption of this project is that commercial activities can be predictive for home affordability ratio.
 This assumption is very likely to be unsound.
-During this project, we have confirmed that including census data will increase the model performance; in other words, the commercial activity information collected from the Google Places API alone are not as predictive as combing with census data.
-There might be many factors that link to the target: home affordability ratio, and further research need to be conducted, so I will have more prior knowledge about what might the be most significant factors in predicting home affordability ratio.
+During this project, I have confirmed that including census data will increase the model performance; in other words, the commercial activity information collected from the Google Places API alone are not as predictive as combing with census data.
+There might be many factors that link to home affordability ratio, and further research need to be conducted.

  ### Limitations
 Using **Google Place API** has many limitations in the data collection process: